rainsfordtm/conman/README.md

-Except for the `KEYWORD` attribute, which is used by the `BaseTreeImporter` to build the hits in the concordance, all other XML attributes created by this script are turned into word-level tags in the concordance by the `BaseTreeImporter` and are available to Annotator scripts in the ConMan.
+Except for the `KEYWORD` attribute, which is used by the `BaseTreeImporter` to build the hits in the concordance, all other XML attributes created by this script are added to the `.tags` dictionary of each **Token** in the concordance by the `BaseTreeImporter` and so are available to Annotator scripts.

 If you want to modify the stage 2 pre-import script, here are some tips:
 + first, enable `PO_dump_xml` in the `[advanced]` section of the